luisdlpr/DungeonSlayer/PROJECTSPEC.md

 ### 15.3 Extenuating Circumstances

 Since there are no extensions for the project, in cases where there are extenuating circumstances that are either approved by Special Consideration, or where a student has an Equitable Learning Plan, we will apply leniency in marking the student's entire group.
 This will occur during marking and in tandem with any other adjustments of individual marks by the tutor and Course Authority.
-In all cases please email cs2511@cse.unsw.edu.au.
+In all cases please email ------@cse.unsw.edu.au.

 ## 16. Other Expectations